After an accident, you may need an attorney to help you get the money you deserve.

 When choosing a personal injury lawyer, start by searching via a search engine like Google.

 You can search by using terms like “good personal injury lawyers near me” or “personal injury attorney” followed by your City and State.
-So if you live in Pasadena, CA, you would simply type, “personal injury attorney Pasadena CA” into the search bar.
+So if you live in Los Angeles, CA, you would simply type, “personal injury attorney Los Angeles CA” into the search bar.

 This type of search will usually give you a list of attorneys in your area and a list of legal (and non-legal) directories.
 See more about those below.

 Legal directories are like mini-search engines of their own, but focus only on attorneys.
 We’ll go over the most popular ones and one non-legal directory, Yelp.

 Avvo is one of the more popular attorney directories.
 Avvo offers a lot of great info including ratings, law school attended, and contact info.
 More importantly, Avvo tells you if the attorney has ever been disciplined by the California State Bar.
 Visit Avvo by clicking here.

 FindLaw is another popular legal directory that may show up in the search results.
 FindLaw includes attorney contact info and a bio.
 FindLaw lacks the robust review system you’ll find in Avvo, but given FindLaw’s search engine placement, we included it in our list.
 Visit them by clicking here.